Atoms confined by very thin layers: Introduction

 Let us stress that there are several new aspects that complicates a similar analysis in the multi-electron case.
-First of all the repulsive electron to electron interaction is involved, but fortunately it can be controlled in similar way as the electron to nucleus interaction with the appropriate change of coordinates.
-Next we must take the fermionic nature of electrons into the account.
-Actually we will treat electrons as distinguishable particles and only at the end of the paper we perform reduction to the subspace of totally antisymmetric functions.
-Finally, let us mention that the spectrum of a two-dimensional (as well as a three-dimensional) atom is not known explicitly except of the single electron case.
-Nevertheless, there are some qualitative results for two-dimensional atoms, in particular we will need the HVZ theorem.
-(See \cite{NaPoSo_11} for it.
-Zhislin's theorem and the asymptotic neutrality is discussed in the same source too.)
+First of all, the repulsive electron to electron interaction is involved.
+With some effort, we will be able to control it in a similar manner as the electron to nucleus interaction in the single electron case.
+Next, we must take the fermionic nature of electrons into the account.
+Actually, we will treat electrons as distinguishable particles and only at the very end of the paper we perform reduction to the subspace of totally antisymmetric functions.
+Finally, let us recall that the spectrum of a two-dimensional (as well as a three-dimensional) atom is not known explicitly except of the single electron case.
+Nevertheless, there are still some qualitative spectral results for two-dimensional atoms.
+See \cite{NaPoSo_11} for a concise presentation of them.
+At this point, let us make clear that in the present paper we do not concern with the question of the maximal negative ionization of the confined or two-dimensional atom (the existence of bound state).
+For our purposes, the stability of the first type (the lower boundness), which is quite easy to prove, will be sufficient.

 The paper is organized as follows.
-In sections \ref{sec:2D}, \ref{sec:layer}, and \ref{sec:eff}, the Hamiltonians of a two-dimensional atom and an atom in a planar layer, and the effective Hamiltonian, respectively, are introduced in detail and their self-adjointness is verified.
-In the next sections, we set the relation between these Hamiltonians.
-The main theorem comes in section \ref{sec:main}, it claims that the full Hamiltonian is well approximated by the Hamiltonian of a two-dimensional atom as $a\to 0+$.
+In Sections \ref{sec:2D}, \ref{sec:layer}, and \ref{sec:eff}, the Hamiltonians of a two-dimensional atom and an atom in a planar layer, and the effective Hamiltonian, respectively, are introduced in detail as self-adjoint operators.
+In the next sections, relations between these Hamiltonians are given.
+The main theorem comes in Section \ref{sec:main}.
+It essentially claims that the full Hamiltonian tends, in the norm resolvent sense, to the Hamiltonian of a two-dimensional atom, as $a\to 0$.
+(See Theorem \ref{theo:main} for a precise formulation.)
 Therefore the two-dimensional atom, which is a kind of mathematical construction, may be viewed as a limit of a physical system of an atom compressed among a pair of parallel planes.
-In this context, let us remark that the two-dimensional hydrogen atom (with the three-dimensional Coulomb potential) is of continuous interest in the literature (see e.g., \cite{PaPo_02,RoRo_03,ChaLe_05,Gr_08}), and here we provide rationale for it.
+In this context, let us remark that the two-dimensional hydrogen atom (with the three-dimensional Coulomb potential) is of continuous interest in the literature \cite{PaPo_02,RoRo_03,ChaLe_05,Gr_08}.
+Section \ref{sec:spectrum} is devoted to the localization of the discrete spectrum of the full Hamiltonian.
+Also analyticity of its eigenvalues in $a$ is briefly studied.
+Finally, in Section \ref{sec:fermionized}, we discuss the fermionized versions of the Hamiltonians and conclude that the approximation results remain valid.